 Soprano KATE KYUNGHEE KIM has delighted audiences with her concert and operatic performances throughout Europe, Asia, Latin America and the United States.
-Engagements for 2020-21: a Gala Concert and a virtual video concert sponsored by the Giulio Gari Foundation; a Virtual Music Salon at the Waterfall Gallery in New York, in collaboration with the Korea Music Foundation; a virtual video concert at the San Clemente Palace in Venice, Italy, as part of the Venice Architecture Biennale; and a solo recital at the Carnegie Music Series in Nyack, New York.
+Engagements for 2021-22: solo recital at Richter Association for the Arts in Connecticut; solo recital at Carnegie Concert Series in Nyack, NY; virtual Music Salon at the Waterfall Gallery in New York, in collaboration with the Korea Music Foundation; and virtual video concert at the San Clemente Palace in Venice, Italy, as part of the Venice Architecture Biennale.
 Other recent performances: a solo recital at the Opera America National Opera Center in New York; soloist in Mozart’s Exultate, jubilate with Bergen Symphony Orchestra; Saint-Saëns’ Oratorio de Noël with Central Park West Presbyterian Church in New York; World Premiere Contemporary Music at Symphony Space in New York; appearances with Voce con Trio in New Jersey and Pennsylvania.
 She has also appeared as soloist with Concierto Sinfonia de Gala in Lima, Peru; sang additional concerts in Mexico and New York; soloist in Bach’s Mass in B Minor with St. George Episcopal in Newburgh, NY.
 Ms. Kim made her professional recital debut in her native Seoul, Korea, followed by a European debut in Vienna with the Richard Wagner Opera Society.
 She has appeared many times in China, where one of her performances was the first professional Western recital ever presented in the Hunan province.

 Ms. Kim has been a soloist with Music from Above Foundation, teaching master classes and performing in orchestral and televised performances, such as Concierto con Orchestra Sinfonica Juvenile de Yucatan in Merida, Mexico; Anfiteatro Eva Peron del Parque Centenario in Argentina; Universidad Mariano Galvez in Guatemala and in Paraguay, as well as concerts in Turkey and Kazakhstan.